Sound and Vision: Critical reception

 "Sound and Vision" has been ranked one of Bowie's best songs by several publications.
 Following Bowie's death in 2016, the writers at Rolling Stone ranked "Sound and Vision" one of Bowie's 30 essential songs, noting that although Low garnered mixed reception on release, releasing "Sound and Vision" as the lead single was "genius" owing to the song's "clever bait-and-switch".
 The same year, in a list ranking every Bowie single from worst to best, Ultimate Classic Rock placed "Sound and Vision" at number nine.
 In lists of Bowie's best songs by Consequence of Sound, Smooth Radio and Uncut, the song was voted numbers 22, 10 and 15, respectively.
 In 2018, readers of NME voted "Sound and Vision" Bowie's 19th best song, while staff-writer Emily Barker voted it Bowie's second best song, behind "'Heroes".
-Meanwhile, Mojo magazine ranked it number four in 2015, behind "Life on Mars?", "'Heroes" and "Starman".
+Mojo magazine ranked it number four in 2015, behind "Life on Mars?", "'Heroes" and "Starman".

 In 2020, Alexis Petridis of The Guardian called "Sound and Vision" Bowie's greatest song, finding it "both a fantastic pop song and an act of artistic daring" and a track that "transcends time"; he concluded that it was: "Completely original, nothing about its sound tethers it to the mid-70s.
 Its magic seems to sum Bowie up."
 A year later, writers of The Telegraph voted it Bowie's 12th greatest song, writing: "A punch of a song at the start of Low, it showed Bowie entering a new, dispassionate style which would divide his listeners but, with its liberal use of synthesisers, also cement his status as a trailblazer of the electronica."
-Based on the song's appearances in professional rankings and listings, the aggregate website Acclaimed Music lists "Sound and Vision" as the 20th most acclaimed song of 1977, the 174th most acclaimed song of the 1970s and the 797th most acclaimed song in history.